IsmailFaiz/cse15l-lab-reports/lab1.md

 This could be the hardest part of the lab exercise, but, nevertheless, is pretty straightforward.

 If you are a windows user, then you have an additional step before you can proceed.
-Install Git for Windows and set your default terminal to use the newly installed git bash in Visual Studio Code
+Install [Git for Windows](https://gitforwindows.org/) and set your default terminal to use the newly installed git bash in Visual Studio Code.
+To do the latter, you can make use of this post on [Stack Overflow](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).
+You are all ready now.

-* Firstly, make sure you have git installed on your
+* Replace "zz" with the letters in your course-specific account in the following: "ssh cs15lwi23<ins>zz</ins>@ieng6.ucsd.edu".
+Then enter the resulting command in your bash terminal.
 *

 ![Image](b.png)